-You’ll need a pot of boiling water, and a pot of ice cold water, with lots of ice cubes.
+You’ll need a pot of boiling water, and a bowl of ice cold water with lots of ice cubes.
 It’s also handy to have a pair of tongs on hand, to get the corn out of the hot water easily.

 Once your water is boiling, put as many ears of corn as you can fit into the pot and keep it boiling.
-Start your time, you wanna let it boil for about 4-6 minutes.
+Start your time using a microwave timer or stopwatch; you wanna let it boil for about 4-6 minutes.

-When the timer goes off, immediately plunge the hot corn cobs into the ice cold water.
+When the timer goes off, immediately plunge the hot corn cobs into the ice water bath.
 Let them sit and cool for the same amount of time, 4-6 minutes.
 You’ll have to keep adding more ice to the pot as you go.

 Rotate the next batch through, letting the cooled corn drain to the side until it’s all blanched.

-Next, using a good knife, cut the corn off of the cob, as closely to the cob as possible.
+Next, using a good and sharp knife, cut the corn off of the cob, as closely to the cob as possible.
 It’s best to cut with the smaller end up.